 The fieldwork experience is an important component of occupational therapy education.
 Fieldwork enables students to practice what they have learned in actual settings with real clients.
-At Washington University, students prepare for fieldwork in their Professional Competence courses and complete two Level I fieldwork experiences and 60 hours self directed experiences during their studies.
-After fulfillment of their academic program, students complete two, twelve-week Level II fieldwork experiences.
-WUOT maintains fieldwork contracts with over 500 locations throughout the U.S. in a variety of settings across the lifespan.
+At Washington University, students prepare for fieldwork in their Professional Identify and Practice courses and complete two Level I Fieldwork experiences and 60 hours self-directed experiences during their studies.
+After fulfillment of their academic program, students complete two, 12-week Level II Fieldwork experiences.
+WUOT maintains fieldwork contracts with more than 500 locations throughout the U.S. in a variety of settings across the lifespan.
 Students have the opportunity to choose their Fieldwork Level I and Level II based on their career interests and professional goals.
-Students choose the setting and locations within guidelines, availability, and requirements set by the WUOT Program and the Accreditation Council for Occupational Therapy Education (ACOTE).
-Students pursuing a doctoral degree (OTD) are required to complete one additional sixteen-week doctoral apprenticeship experience following the fieldwork experiences.
+Students choose the setting and locations within guidelines, availability and requirements set by the Program in Occupational Therapy and the Accreditation Council for Occupational Therapy Education (ACOTE).
+Students pursuing a doctoral degree (OTD) are required to complete one additional 14-week doctoral capstone following the fieldwork experiences.

-Students complete a one-week (40 hours) Level I fieldwork during the spring of the first year and the fall of the second year of the occupational therapy program.
+Students complete a one week (40 hours) of Level I Fieldwork during the spring of the first year and the fall of the second year of the occupational therapy program.
 These experiences are designed to orient students to various practice settings and populations of clients served by occupational therapy.
 This first-hand experience is an invaluable learning opportunity to integrate occupational therapy theory and practice.

 The Accreditation Council for Occupational Therapy Education (2011) for occupational therapists states: